akuity/argo-workflows-ml-demo/README.md

 ![Minio Webhook Configuration](docs/webhook.png)

-The `face-detect` bucket configures the webhook to subscribe to `PUT` events on the bucket:
+The `face-detect` bucket should be configured so that webhook event destination is subscribed to `PUT` events on the bucket:

 ![Minio Event Subscription](docs/event-subscription.png)

 ### S3 Bucket

-The `face-detect` bucket will contain three top-level directories:
+The `face-detect` bucket should contain three top-level directories:
-* `to-be-identified` - Any upload to this directory will kick off a face-detect workflow
+* `to-be-identified` - Any upload to this directory will kick off a face-detect workflow (filter is defined in the [WorkflowEventBinding](face-detect/minio-eventbinding.yaml)).
+For your convenience, you may use the [test-data](test-data) directory.
-* `known-faces` - Pre-populated directory of images of known people.
-The name of the jpeg reflect name of the known person (e.g. `Obama.jpg`).
+* `known-faces` - A pre-populated directory of images of known people.
+The name of the jpeg reflects the name of the known person (e.g. `Obama.jpg`).
 For your convenience, you may use the [known-faces](known-faces) directory.
 * `wf-artifacts` - Intermediate storage used by the workflows.
 This can be periodically cleaned.

 ![Minio Event Subscription](docs/face-detect-bucket.png)